-As soon as we mention that we’re all about food and we’re based in California, the question we get is “Wait, what is grown in California?”
-You see, the Golden State has a reputation of being a major agricultural player but a lot of time it’s not truly understood.
+“Wait, what is grown in California?”
+As soon as we mention that we’re all about food and we’re based in California, this is the question we get from our travel clients.
+You see, the Golden State has a reputation for being a major agricultural player, but its significance is often not fully understood.

 What Percentage Of Agriculture Does California Produce?